Catalogs Home Arrow Undergraduate Arrow School of Engineering Arrow Department of Biomedical Engineering

 2

-Can substitute MA 227 and MA 252 for EGR 265 and the Math/Science/Engineering/Biomedical Engineering Elective.
+May substitute MA 227 and MA 252 for EGR 265 and one BME/Engineering/Math/Science Elective

 3